-The three-acre Roman fort at Hardknott is one of the most remote forts in the country, and was built in the second century under the rule of Emperor Hadrian.
-The fort has stunning views across the Eskdale Valley - just imagine what it would have been like to guard against the enemy in such a imposing and windswept location!
+The 3-acre Roman fort at Hardknott is one of the most remote forts in the country, and was built in the second century under the rule of Emperor Hadrian.
+The fort has stunning views across the Eskdale Valley - just imagine what it would have been like to guard against the enemy in such an imposing and windswept location!
 If you're not on foot, there is space to park nearby, just off the Hardknott Pass.
 It goes without saying that the Hardknott Pass is a drive on which you'll see the most incredible scenery, but it's not for the faint-hearted behind the wheel!

 5. Ambleside Roman Fort

-Situated at the north end of Windermere lake near Waterhead, the Ambleside Roman Fort also dates back to the second century and was probably built under the rule of Emperor Hadrian.
+Situated at the north end of Windermere lake near Waterhead, the Ambleside Roman Fort also dates back to the 2nd century and was probably built under the rule of Emperor Hadrian.
 Its remains can clearly be seen on your visit, and its design and location next to the lake suggest it may have been a supplies base for Roman soldiers in the area.
 The Ambleside, Hardknott and Ravenglass forts were all originally linked by a Roman road.
-You can get to the fort through Borrans Park, which is a beautiful public park set on the lakeside and the perfect spot to enjoy a lazy day picnic.
+You can get to the fort through Borrans Park, which is a beautiful public park set on the lakeside and the perfect spot to enjoy a picnic.

 6. Hadrian's Wall